qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

     * _TODO: should there be a second deliverable here?
 A git commit?
 A github discussion?
 Some kind of reflection on the day?_

 ### Day 2

-#### Goals
+#### Outcomes

-* Learn what determines the quality of a dataset
+* Gain familiarity with or review:
-    * What are common data formats?
+  * Geospatial data formats
-    * What are common metadata standards?
+  * Geospatial metadata concepts
-    * What are some common practices that lead to problems interacting with data?
-* Learn how to fix "bad" data
-    * What can I do if my data still does not look right? (e.g. it's possible nobody living knows how to resolve the problem, metadata may be incorrectly documented and you may need help from the data producer, briefly mention techniques like georegistration, bias correction)
+* Create a Notebook in JupyterLab.
 * Develop hands-on experience with manipulating data/metadata to improve dataset quality/usability.

 #### Activities

+* **Discussion: Day 2 activity overview (5 minutes)**
+    * Discuss goals for Day 2.

+* **Breakout room activity: Experiences with geospatial data (?? minutes)**
+    * Discuss in groups: What are some particularly good/bad datasets you've been exposed to and what attributes of that format make it easy/hard to work with?
+Keep it constructive; the author of this dataset may be in attendance, and we should always assume good intentions. _Data management is hard and standards are constantly improving._
+    * Report back to the larger group?
+Leading in to the following discussions.
+    * How can we link this back to the chosen dataset? e.g. "How does the chosen dataset compare to your good/bad experiences/expectations with those formats?

-* **Discussion on geospatial data formats (25 minutes)**
+* **Discussion: Geospatial data formats (25 minutes)**
     * Problematic geospatial data formats: what is "wrong" with other common geospatial data formats (e.g. .xlsx, CSV/TSV, ...)
         * TODO: On Shapefiles; meet many quality criteria but also have some "deal